Skip to content

 Implementation notes

-Pin Required Mapping info
+Pin Required pin_alphanumeric_id Input/Output

-Extract air temperature Yes EXH_T_AIR
+Return air temperature Yes EXH_T_AIR Input

-Fresh air temperature Yes T_AIR_ODA_AHU
+Outside air temperature (AHU) Yes T_AIR_ODA_AHU Input

-Supply air temperature setpoint Yes SUP_T_AIR_SP
+Supply air temperature setpoint Yes SUP_T_AIR_SP Output

-Heat recovery system efficiency No -
+Heat recovery system - position No HRCS+UTIL_LEV Input

-Supply air temperature setpoint maximum No -
+Supply air temperature setpoint maximum No Maximum allowed supply air temperature setpoint

-Supply air temperature setpoint minimum No -
+Supply air temperature setpoint minimum No Minimum allowed supply air temperature setpoint

 Minimum and maximum supply air temperature setpoints